zsmartercn/Tess4Android/BUILDING.md

 # Building

 This project may be built manually as an alternative to including the pre-built AAR as an external dependency in your app project.
-To start the build, import the root directory of this project into Android Studio as an existing Android Studio project, or follow the instructions below to build on the command line.
+To start the build, import this project into Android studio.
+The project can be compiled as a whole or separately by modules.
+You can choose which module to modify and compile according to your needs.

+## _Building ocr_zs module_

+This module needs to rely on the tess-two module, make sure you import dependencies before compiling, In Android Studio, use

+Build -> Rebuild Project

+or use the following commands:

+    ./gradlew assemble

+to build or rebuild the project.

-## _Building with Android Studio_
+## _Building tess-two module_

 The Gradle build uses the gradle-stable plugin and the Android NDK to build the Tesseract and Leptonica native C/C++ code through a call to `ndk-build` in `build.gradle`.
 In Android Studio, use

 Build -> Rebuild Project

+or use the following commands:

+    ./gradlew assemble

 to build or rebuild the project.

-Note: When building from Android Studio, you may need to set the path to your NDK installation in the Project Structure dialog (File->Project Structure).
+Note: When building from Android Studio, you may need to set the path to your NDK installation.

-## _Building on the Command Line_

-_On Mac/Linux:_

 Edit your local.properties file to include the path to your NDK directory:

     ndk.dir=/path/to/your/android-ndk

-Run the following commands:

-    export ANDROID_HOME=/path/to/your/android-sdk
-    git clone git://github.com/rmtheis/tess-two tess
-    cd tess
-    ./gradlew assemble

-_On Windows:_

-Edit your local.properties file to include the path to your NDK directory:

-    ndk.dir=C\:\\path\\to\\your\\android-ndk

-Run the following commands:

-    set ANDROID_HOME=C:\\path\\to\\your\\android-sdk
-    git clone git://github.com/rmtheis/tess-two tess
-    cd tess
-    gradlew assemble

 # Importing